How Iran raised Hormuz stakes by capturing ships

 Since the IRGC’s announcement on March 4 of its decision to restrict shipping through the Strait of Hormuz, Iran’s formal position – until recently – was that the waterway was actually closed only to enemy countries, namely the US and Iran.

-On March 26, Iran’s foreign minister Abbas Araghchi told Iran’s state TV: “The Strait of Hormuz, from our perspective, is not completely closed.
+On March 26, Iran’s Foreign Minister Abbas Araghchi told Iran’s state TV: “The Strait of Hormuz, from our perspective, is not completely closed.
 It is closed only to enemies.
 There is no reason to allow the ships of our enemies and their allies to pass.”

-Ships from other countries, Iran said, could pass through the strait if they negotiated that passage with the IRGC.
+Ships from other countries, Iran said, could pass through the strait if they negotiate that passage with the IRGC.
 Vessels from Malaysia, China, Egypt, South Korea, India and Pakistan passed through the strait through most of March and early April.

 In March, the IRGC imposed a “toll booth” system to control vessel traffic through the strait.

-Several “vessel transits through the strait have followed a route pre-approved under the IRGC ‘toll booth’ system that requires the ship operators to submit to a vetting scheme,” London-based shipping magazine Lloyd’s List reported on March 26.
+Several “vessel transits through the strait have followed a route pre-approved under the IRGC ‘toll booth’ system that requires the ship operators to submit to a vetting scheme”, London-based shipping magazine Lloyd’s List reported on March 26.

 According to Lloyd’s, at least two vessels transiting the strait paid the toll fee in yuan, China’s currency.

-Amid blocking the Strait and reportedly collecting tolls, Iran has continued to send its own ships exporting oil.
+Amid blocking the strait and reportedly collecting tolls, Iran has continued to send its own ships exporting oil.

 Iran’s oil exports through the Strait of Hormuz account for about 80 percent of its total exports.
 According to Kpler, a trade intelligence firm, Iran exported 1.84 million barrels per day (bpd) of crude oil in March and has shipped 1.71 million bpd so far in April, compared with an average of 1.68 million bpd in 2025.